dpuyda/scheduling/README.md

 deque.
 To ensure that there are no concurrent push and pop operations, mappings from thread ID to queue indices are typically used.
 When a task is pushed to or popped from a queue, the correct queue is usually found using the current thread ID.
 Unlike this typical approach, the solution suggested in this paper uses a thread-local variable to find the correct task queue.
-It makes the solution not header-only, but this will not matter once modules from the C++20 standard are used.
-Unfortunately, at the time of writing this paper, there seems to be not enough compiler support to present the suggested solution in the form of a cross-platform module.

 ## Task graphs